ekiefl/pooltool/docs/getting_started/hello_world.md

 ## Next

-Obviously this script is just the beginning.
+Obviously, this script is just the beginning.
 Pooltool offers much more than this, which means you have much more to learn.
 From here, you should check out the [Examples](../examples/index.md) page and dive into whatever topic interests you.